Family Jr.

-Family Jr. is a multiplex channel of the Canadian specialty channel Family Channel.
-It broadcasts children's programming aimed at viewers aged 2 to 7.
+Family Jr. was a Canadian specialty channel owned by WildBrain.
+A sister channel to Family Channel, it broadcast children's programming aimed at viewers aged 2 to 7.
+Legally, the channel operated as a multiplex service of Family Channel, stemming from its former licensing status as a premium television service; therefore, it was distributed at no additional charge to Family Channel subscribers.
+Along with its French-language counterpart, Télémagino, it was available in over 4 million Canadian households as of 2013.

-The channel launched on November 30, 2007 as a Canadian version of Playhouse Disney, under license from Disney Channels Worldwide (which had a library agreement with Family Channel at the time).
-It then rebranded under Disney's new preschool television brand Disney Junior in 2011.
-Following the acquisition of Astral Media by Bell Media, Family Channel—and by extension, Disney Junior—was divested to DHX Media (now WildBrain) in 2014.

-In 2015, DHX lost its rights to Disney programming to Corus Entertainment: this resulted in the launch of a new Canadian Disney Junior channel, and DHX's existing Disney Junior channel being rebranded as Family Jr.–a brand extension of Family Channel–in September 2015.
+The channel launched on November 30, 2007, as a Canadian version of Playhouse Disney, under license from Disney Channels Worldwide (which had a library agreement with Family Channel at the time).
+It then rebranded under Disney's new preschool television brand Disney Junior on May 6, 2011.
+Following Bell Media's acquisition of Astral in 2013, the channel, along with its sister networks were divested to DHX Media in 2014.
+In 2015, Family Channel lost the rights to Disney Channel programming to Corus Entertainment: this resulted in the launch of a new Corus-run Disney Junior channel, and DHX's existing Disney Junior channel being rebranded as Family Jr.–a brand extension of Family Channel–on September 18, 2015.

-Along with its French-language counterpart, Télémagino, it is available in over 4 million Canadian households as of 2013.
-As it is a multiplex channel of Family Channel (established when it was still legally considered a premium specialty service by the CRTC), the service is distributed at no additional charge to its subscribers.

 History

 As Playhouse Disney and Disney Junior

 The channel originally launched as Playhouse Disney on November 30, 2007; as Family was originally licensed as a premium television service, it is allowed to operate multiplex channels consistent with the network's licence (which dictated that it provide a service with programming aimed at youth aged 17 and younger), thus the channel did not require separate CRTC approval, and would be offered at no additional charge to television providers who already carry Family Channel.

 A French-language version, originally known as Playhouse Disney Télé, was launched on July 5, 2010.
-Unlike the English version, it operates under a separate Category B license.
+Unlike the English version, it operates under a separate license.

 On May 6, 2011, the networks were rebranded under Disney's new preschool television brand, Disney Junior.

 On March 4, 2013, Bell Media announced that it would divest the Family Channel networks as part of its then-proposed acquisition of Astral Media.
-On November 28, 2013, DHX Media announced it would acquire the Family Channel networks $170 million, pending CRTC approval.
+On November 28, 2013, DHX Media (now WildBrain) announced it would acquire the Family Channel networks $170 million, pending CRTC approval.
 On July 24, 2014, the CRTC approved DHX's purchase of the networks, and the deal was closed on July 31, 2014.